metafates/schema/README.md

 Validation, by default, requires reflection to traverse over all struct fields.
 Again, reflection is only used to traverse fields, validators themself do not use reflection at all.

-Such reflection traversal introduces ~35-120% performance overhead.
+Such reflection traversal introduce ~35% performance overhead.

 As an alternative, you can use [schemagen](./cmd/schemagen) [WIP] to generate field traversal logic.
 As a result, overhead will reduced to 0-1% even for large structures.
 No need to change anything else.